WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 * Click on the 'Add New' button on this page.
 * Search for 'Edwiser Bridge' in the search bar provided.
 * Click on 'Install Now' once you have located the plugin.
-* On successful installation click the 'Activate Plugin' link to activate the plugin.
+* On successful installation, click the 'Activate Plugin' link to activate the plugin.

  =  Manual Installation  =
 * Download the Edwiser Bridge plugin from WordPress.org.